-Policy-LSMP.05- Fire & Explosion Hazard

-Policy-LSMP.02- Fire Drill Procedure

-Policy-LSMP.03- Fire Evacuation Plan

-Policy-LSMP.06- Know Your Extinguishers

-Policy-LSMP.04- Fire Extinguisher Maintenance

-Policy-HRJI.02- Employee Orientation

-Policy-EQMP.01- Medical Equipment Management Plan

-Page 3 of 3

-PURPOSE:
+Policy-LSMP.05- Fire & Explosion Hazard Policy-LSMP.02- Fire Drill Procedure Policy-LSMP.03- Fire Evacuation Plan Policy-LSMP.06- Know Your Extinguishers Policy-LSMP.04- Fire Extinguisher Maintenance Policy-HRJI.02- Employee Orientation Policy-EQMP.01- Medical Equipment Management Plan

+Policy # EMRG.01
-To establish, support, and maintain an emergency preparedness plan which is designed to implement specific procedures in response to a variety of disasters.
-This plan is founded upon the following objectives:

-- 1) Defining, when appropriate the organization's role with community wide emergency preparedness efforts. - 2) Notifying proper authorities outside of the organization of an emergency. - 3) Notifying personnel of an implementation of the emergency preparedness plan. - 4) Defining, where appropriate, alternate roles and responsibilities of personnel during disasters and emergencies. - 5) Assigning available personnel to reflect current staffing patterns. - 6) Managing space, supplies & security during a disaster. - 7) Providing an emergency communication system during disasters and emergencies. - 8) Providing an identified alternative source for essential utilities. - 9) Evacuating the total or partial facility if the organization's environment cannot continue to support adequate patient care and treatment. - 10) Managing patients during disasters or emergencies, including the scheduling, modification, or discontinuation of services, control of patient information, and admission, transfer, and discharge of patients. - 11) Requiring an annual evaluation of the objectives, scope, performance, and effectiveness of the documented emergency preparedness management plan.
+PURPOSE: To establish, support, and maintain an emergency preparedness plan which is designed to implement specific procedures in response to a variety of disasters.
+This plan is founded upon the following objectives: 1) Defining, when appropriate the organization's role with community wide emergency preparedness efforts.
+2) Notifying proper authorities outside of the organization of an emergency.
+3) Notifying personnel of an implementation of the emergency preparedness plan.
+4) Defining, where appropriate, alternate roles and responsibilities of personnel during disasters and emergencies.
+5) Assigning available personnel to reflect current staffing patterns.
+6) Managing space, supplies & security during a disaster.
+7) Providing an emergency communication system during disasters and emergencies.
+8) Providing an identified alternative source for essential utilities.
+9) Evacuating the total or partial facility if the organization's environment cannot continue to support adequate patient care and treatment.
+10) Managing patients during disasters or emergencies, including the scheduling, modification, or discontinuation of services, control of patient information, and admission, transfer, and discharge of patients.
+11) Requiring an annual evaluation of the objectives, scope, performance, and effectiveness of the documented emergency preparedness management plan.
 A disaster is considered a manmade or natural event which causes major disruption in the environment of care such as damage to the organization's buildings and grounds due to severe windstorms, tornadoes, hurricanes, earthquakes; or the impact on patient care and treatment activities due to such things as the loss of utilities (power, water, telephones, computers, etc.); or due to floods, accidents or emergencies within the organization or in the surrounding community that may disrupt the organization's ability to provide care.
 This plan will also address the organization's ability to provide patient care to the victims of a disaster whether natural or manmade that would bring a mass quantity of victims requiring healthcare services into our facility.
+The facility will be prepared to deliver healthcare services to the community we POLICY: serve in the event of a disaster situation that may impact the delivery of patient care services.